-Making fresh pumpkin puree is now so easy in Instant Pot.
+Making fresh homemade pumpkin puree is now so easy in the Instant Pot.
 NO peeling or cutting of pumpkin ahead of time.
 Use it in your favorite recipes – pie, cake & more.

-Do you still have some pumpkin’s sitting around?
+Do you still have some pumpkins sitting around?
 This used to be my story every year.
 But now I have the magical Instant Pot, so not anymore.
-Making fresh pumpkin puree is now so easy, that I don’t have to think twice.
-And the best part, NO peeling or cutting ahead of time.
+Making fresh pumpkin puree is now so easy that I don’t have to think twice.
+And the best part is NO peeling or cutting ahead of time.

-I am not much into buying canned food, and like to make things from fresh.
+I am not much into buying canned food and like to make things fresh.
 So this is my new adventure with the instant pot to make pumpkin puree, and I plan to freeze it and use it for the next six months.
 I have used this pumpkin puree to make my Healthy Whole Wheat Pumpkin Muffins.

 I used pie pumpkins (also called sugar pumpkins).
 These pumpkins are less watery and more flavorful.
 But the same process works for butternut squash as well.
-Buy pumpkin’s that would fit in the instant pot you have.
-I have the 6qt and it worked pretty good for a decent sized pumpkin.
+Buy pumpkins that would fit in the instant pot you have.
+I have the 6qt, and it worked pretty well for a decent-sized pumpkin.

-How to make pumpkin puree in the Pressure Cooker?
+How to cook a whole pumpkin in the Pressure Cooker?

 After cooking, you can check with a fork if it is done.
 Be careful while taking the pumpkin out of the pot.
 I drained all the water and let it cool a bit before taking it out.
 Then cut it into two, and remove the seeds.
 Then scoop the flesh out of the skin, it should come off very easily.
 You could also turn the pumpkin and first remove the skin using your fingers or a fork.

 Put the flesh in a blender or food processor.
-I used the Vitamix (another one of my favorite kitchen appliance).
+I used the Vitamix.
 I had to add about a cup of water to get a smooth texture.
 Add a little at a time, so you still have thick puree.

 As you can imagine, one large pumpkin makes a lot of puree and there is no way you can use it all up soon enough.
-So I stored the puree in small containers in the freezer and will use it for the next 6 months!
+So I stored the puree in small containers in the freezer.
+It can be used for the next 6 months!